 - Heavy-duty frame

-- Comes with side panels for added security
+- It comes with side panels for added security

-- Roll up front door that is easy to open and close
+- Roll up the front door that is easy to open and close

 - All-weather shelter